sebwinte/cc2/README.md

 <img src="https://raw.githubusercontent.com/sebwinte/cc2/main/doc/cc2.gif" />

-Add custom 'cc2-flags' to your video and drag it into your 'cc2-folder'.
+Add custom 'cc2-flags' to your videos and drag it into your 'cc2-folder'.
 By default this folder is named 'your_folder_name':
 ```
 my-cool-video--low--webm--ogv.mp4
 ```